 All weather related announcements will be made by 7:00 a.m.
-You will receive a call from Blackboard Connect®, a rapid communication system, with this information.
-You will also receive an email and it will be posted to Facebook.
+You will receive a text from Blackboard Connect®, a rapid communication system, with this information.
+It will also be posted to Facebook.

 We will mimic the closings of Frederick County Public Schools, the following procedures will be followed: